 After golf cart accidents:

-- Inform the Authorities: In the event of a golf cart collision, it is essential to contact the authorities.
+- Inform the Authorities: In the event of golf cart accidents, it is essential to contact the authorities.
 A police officer and any relevant medical professionals will respond soon if the authorities are called.
 The details of the collision will be included in a report by the police.
 A police record will be required if you want to take legal action to recover damages for your losses.

 - Take photos of the accident scene: Take pictures with your phone of any property damage, injuries sustained as a consequence, street signs, junctions, and obstacles or dangers in the road or on the street.